scijs/ndarray-band/README.md

 ### `require('ndarray-band')( A, offsets )`
 Create a view of a band of an ndarray given offsets

-* `A` the ndarray of dimension `d` of which to create a view
+* `A`: the ndarray of dimension `d` of which to create a view
-* `offsets` an array of length `d-1` containing the offset of the band along the corresponding dimension.
+* `offsets`: an array of length `d-1` containing the offset of the band along the corresponding dimension.
 For the special case `d = 1`, the band must equal the full vector so the offset is unused.
 For the special case `d = 2`, there is only one offset so a scalar is permitted in place of an array.

-**Returns** a 1-D ndarray starting at element 0 and of whatever length required such that the view will never contain an element outside the original ndarray.
+**Returns**: a 1-D ndarray starting at element 0 and of whatever length required such that the view will never contain an element outside the original ndarray.

 ## Credits